HelderGavazi/codingTasks/README.md

 ## Connect with Me

 I'm always open to connecting with fellow developers and enthusiasts.
-You can find me on [LinkedIn](https://www.linkedin.com/in/helderpaixao) and [Twitter](https://twitter.com/helderpaixao).
+You can find me on [LinkedIn](https://www.linkedin.com/in/helderpaixao).
 Let's collaborate and innovate together!

 Thank you for visiting my repository.
 Happy coding!